Ramsi-K/300-days-of-code_2025/README.md

 > ## Connect & Collaborate
 >
 > I believe in learning in public and welcome collaboration.
-If you're interested in any of the projects or want to pair program on algorithms, you can reach out to me via [LinkedIn](https://www.linkedin.com/in/ramsikalia/).
+If you're interested in any of the projects or want to pair program on anything, you can reach out to me via [LinkedIn](https://www.linkedin.com/in/ramsikalia/).